AllinCottrell/function_packages/rf-ng/rf_gui.md

-# Random Forest GUI
+## The random_forest GUI

-- **dependent variable**: Select a series for this role.
+**Dependent variable**: select the series for which you want predictions.

-- **independent variables**: Select or construct a list for this role.
-There must be more than one independent variable.
+**independent variables**: select (or construct with the help of the `+` button) a list of predictors, of which there must be at least two.

-- **training observations**: The number of observations to use for training;
-  the remainder will be used for testing.
+**training observations**: specify how many observations should be used for training.
+The remainder will be used for testing.

-- **mode**: Regression or classification.
-Most of the time gretl should get this right, so "automatic" is the default.
-- **tune mtry**: Tuning of hyperparameter.
-You probably want this but can save some CPU cycles by turning it off.
-- **verbosity**: Reduce this value for quieter output.
+**mode**: classification or regression: "automatic" should do the right thing in almost all cases.

+**tune**: let the package call for optimization of the hyperparameter named "mtry".
+Recommended.

+**verbosity**: set to 1 for less output if you wish.

-- **set random seed**: Check this if you want to specify a random seed.
+**set random seed**: check this only if want to generate reproducible results.
+If so, specify a seed (or accept the default) and make note of it for future use.
-- **seed**: Specifying a seed will give you results that can be replicated.
-  Otherwise the seed is set from the system clock and results will differ somewhat on each run.